Zohrab A. Kaprielian Dean’s Chair in Engineering and Chester F. Dolley Professor of Chemical and Petroleum Engineering

 - 1974, Master's Degree, Chemical Engineering, California Institute of Technology

-- 1973, Bachelor's Degree, Chemical Engineering, National Technical University
+- 1973, Bachelor's Degree, Chemical Engineering, National Technical University of Athens

 Yannis C. Yortsos was appointed Dean of the USC Viterbi School of Engineering in 2005.
 He is the Chester F. Dolley Professor of Chemical and Petroleum Engineering, and holds the Zohrab A. Kaprielian Dean’s Chair in Engineering.
 Yortsos is well known for his work on fluid flow, transport and reaction processes in porous and fractured media with applications to the recovery of subsurface fluids and soil remediation.
 He has been actively involved in the peer review of the Yucca Mountain Project for the disposal of high-level radioactive waste.

 Under Dean Yortsos' leadership, the Viterbi School has risen to 10th worldwide for engineering, computer science and technology (2010 Shanghai Jiao Tong rankings).
 This distinction follows a substantial increase in size, quality and diversity of the school’s faculty and its undergraduate, graduate and Ph.D. student body; greater retention and graduation rates; a growing number of major national and international faculty awards; and a thriving research program including six national research centers and total multi-year, multi-school funding of more than $180M.
 Yortsos spearheaded strategic directions for the creation of educational and research programs that respond to the critical needs of the profession, the society and of global outreach.